 - 1 tbsp olive oil (skip if oil-free)

 - 1-2 squeezes sriracha sauce

-Buckwheat Stir Fry or use plain brown or white rice, quinoa, etc.
+Buckwheat Stir Fry or use brown or white rice, quinoa, couscous

 - 1 cup buckwheat groats, cooked as per package directions

 - ¼ - ½ cup cauliflower florets, cut small

 - ¼ - ½ cup broccoli florets, cut small